wxjr/Demon-Selfbot/README.md

 # Installation

-Run the Installer.bat file to install all the required python modules for the bot to function
+Run the "setup.bat" file to install all the required python modules for the bot to function properly!